alexfalkowski/konfig/README.md

 mode = 0o600
 ```

-The client writes the config to the location specified by `APP_CONFIG_FILE` environment variable.
+The client writes the config to the location specified by the flag called `--output`.
+As per the following:
+- `env:APP_CONFIG_FILE` - Write to an env variable called `APP_CONFIG_FILE`.
+This is the default if nothing is passed.
+- `file:path` - Write to the path.

 ## Health